Story and photos by Barbara Angelakis

 Recipe translation by Gabriella Venezia, firstname.lastname@example.org

-On my recent fact-finding trip to Treviso Italy (see Destinations) I was introduced to the city’s proud claim to fame as the place where Tiramisú was first created.
-It seems that in 1970 Rosa Campeol, the owner and head cook at a small restaurant and sweet shop called Le Beccherie in Piazza Ancilotto, just behind the Piazza de Signori in the center of Treviso, needed a “pick me up” (pick me up is the actual translation of the word tiramisú).
-She created the recipe and, to use 2015 terminology, it went viral becoming a favorite sweet world-wide.
+On a trip to Treviso Italy, I was introduced to the city’s proud claim to fame as the place where Tiramisů was first created.
+In the late 1800s the owner and head cook at a small restaurant and sweet shop called Le Beccherie in Piazza Ancilotto, just behind the Piazza de Signori in the center of Treviso, needed a “pick me up” (pick me up is the actual translation of the word tiramisú).
+She created the recipe and, to use 2021 terminology, it went viral, becoming a favorite sweet world-wide.
 The recipe comes from the “sbatudin”ť a mix of egg yolk beaten together with sugar, and is commonly used by Treviso farmers as a restorative for newly-weds.

-The home of Tiramisú has just undergone a complete revamp but it is still in the same location where it has been since 1935, and it is no longer owned by the Campeol family, but their famous dessert lives on, and in fact an updated version has been created.
+The home of Tiramisů has undergone a complete revamping, but it is still in the same location where it has been since 1935, and it is no longer owned by the Campeol family, but their famous dessert lives on, and in fact an updated version has been created.

 The new version is called “Scomposto” and while it was beautiful to behold and delicious to taste, the original still won our hearts.